lm-sys/lm-sys.github.io/blog/2024-02-05-compressed-fsm.md

 The results show that SGLang with our decoding algorithm significantly outperforms all other systems.
 It can reduce the latency by up to 2x and boost throughput by up to 2.5x.

-We have been testing this feature with [Boson.ai](https://boson.ai/) for two weeks and have observed performance improvements of over 2x.
+We have been testing this feature with [Boson.ai](https://boson.ai/) for two weeks, who are bringing this feature into their production use cases due to its effectiveness.

 ## Link
 - You can try this feature now in [SGLang](https://github.com/sgl-project/sglang/tree/main?tab=readme-ov-file#json-decoding).